ASO Review #1: Call of Duty® vs PUBG MOBILE

 Both games rank in the top free chart for all Games as well as All Categories, and it is clear that each game is very powerful and well-positioned in the overall gaming market.
 But, there can only be one winner in this match…

 The Winner: Call of Duty®: Mobile

-Call of Duty®: Mobile is ranked higher in Action Games and the greater Games category, has a higher amount of daily installs, and has chosen keywords that make the game more visible to users looking for a new game.
-Although PUBG MOBILE has been proactive and updates their metadata often, the title and subtitles are too brand-specific and do not capitalize on the opportunity to index for high volume keywords.
+Call of Duty®: Mobile is ranked higher in Action Games and the greater Games category, has a higher amount of daily installs and has chosen keywords that make the game more visible to users looking for a new game.
+Although PUBG MOBILE has been proactive and updates its metadata often, the title and subtitles are too brand-specific and do not capitalize on the opportunity to index for high-volume keywords.
 Achieving the #1 position in a category is no easy feat, and PUBG MOBILE has actually experienced growth in App Power and increased generic keyword installs in the last four months.
-While PUBG MOBILE is a big name among gamers, it has done well to get this far by competing against the even more well known Call of Duty® brand.
+While PUBG MOBILE is a big name among gamers, it has done well to get this far by competing against the even more well-known Call of Duty® brand.